“Why don’t my sunset photos look like what I saw that day?”

 - Use the right apps when shooting sunsets with a mobile device.

-Golden Hour refers to that short stretch of time when sunrise or sunset gives us the most opportunities for beautiful images.
-It may be the increasing warmth of color tones as the sun nears the horizon, or we could target the early evening cool hues with just a hint of brightness lingering in the background or in reflections.
-The Golden Hour is seldom a waste of our time, so if you’re wanting to capture that perfect sunset picture, you’ll want to check what time sunrise/sunset is and make sure you’re in location and ready to shoot.
+This term refers to that short stretch of time when whether the sun goes up during sunrise or when the sun goes down during sunset and gives us the most opportunities for beautiful images.
+It may be the increasing warmth of color tones as the sun goes down near the horizon, or we could target the early evening cool hues with just a hint of brightness lingering in the background or in reflections.
+This hour is seldom a waste of our time, so if you’re wanting to capture that perfect sunset picture, you’ll want to check what time sunrise/sunset is and make sure you’re in location and ready to shoot.

 For many beginning photographers, the elusive beautiful sunset photo seems beyond their grasp.
 I hear all the time from beginners that since they don’t know how to use manual settings, the gorgeous light and perfect colors they see are too difficult to capture.
 It doesn’t have to be that way.